Are there ways to reduce airport wait times during the shutdown? Yes, but nothing is guaranteed

 And JSX offers semi-private jet service between select destinations that operates far from the crowds.
 It’s one of a growing number of private aviation services.

-But neither option is cheap: a flight booked on JSX this week between Burbank and Dallas, for example, would cost about $1,400 roundtrip, according to the company’s online reservation system, or more than double the price of flying on Southwest Airlines.
+But neither option is aimed at the budget traveler: a flight booked on JSX this week between Burbank and Dallas, for example, would cost about $1,400 roundtrip, according to the company’s online reservation system.

 To access the private terminal PS offers, annual memberships cost $1,250 and up.
 Non-members can use the facilities in Atlanta and Los Angeles on a one-time basis, starting at $895 per person.